danielmcgraw/Jekyll-Base/README.md

 ## Jekyll Base ##
-This is a base that will ge you started with jekyll create by Daniel McGraw (@danielmcgraw).
+This is a base that will get you started with jekyll, created by Daniel McGraw (@danielmcgraw).

 ### Usage ###
 Check out my [post series](http://danielmcgraw.com/2011/04/14/The-Ultimate-Guide-To-Getting-Started-With-Jekyll-Part-1/) on how to use Jekyll Base to create your own Jekyll powered blog.